What’s your story?

 - One of my favorites for younger kids is The Jesus Storybook Bible.

-- For older teens and young adults, The Circle Trilogy (Black, Red and White) by Ted Dekker also tells The Story in analogy.
+- For older teens and young adults, The Circle Trilogy (Black, Red and White) by Ted Dekker also tells The Story also in analogy.

 - If you want to tell The Story in the context of Easter or Christmas, here are two versions that use four simple symbols to bring the metanarrative to life.